tock/book/src/course/thread-net/robustness.md

 Up to this juncture, we have exclusively worked within userspace.
-To demonstrate Tock's ability to recover from faulting applications, we will first modify our application and deliberately introduce a fault -- this will cause the kernel to panic and print useful debug information.
+To demonstrate Tock's ability to recover from faulting applications, we will first modify our application and deliberately introduce a fault.
+This will cause the kernel to panic and to print useful debug information.
 We then modify the kernel's fault policy to instead restart the application.

 We can see the fault policy that is in use with the kernel by looking at the